morningbreeze22/serverless/blog.md

 # [Replace this with your project title]

 ## About Me
 Hi!
-My name is Jim and is a MSCS student at University of Southern California!
+My name is Jim and is an MSCS student at University of Southern California!
 ## The Premise

 ## Tools used